logzio/logz-docs/_source/user-guide/infrastructure-monitoring/rollups.md

 ### Default rollups

+If you are using Metricbeat (or another method that relies on Metricbeat) as your shipper, Logz.io will apply a default rollup config to compress your metrics.

 The following is a list of rollup configs that are pre-configured and available by default:

 * Aws (Major services and namespaces, including EC2, S3, RDS, SQS)